Andrew Barbosa: Career

 Barbosa attended Riverview High School in Riverview, Florida.
-The San Francisco Giants selected him in the 15th round of the 2006 MLB draft.
+The San Francisco Giants selected him in the 15th round of the 2006 MLB Draft.
 He did not sign, and instead attended South Florida Community College.
-He transferred to the University of South Florida.
-He pitched for the Atlanta Braves, Arizona Diamondbacks, and New York Mets organizations. and signed with the Milwaukee Brewers after the 2016 season.
+He later transferred to the University of South Florida.
+Barbosa was once more drafted by the Giants in the 15th round of the 2010 MLB Draft, but again did not sign with the team.